Last updated January 10, 2020

-I am an Associate Professor in the Department of Mathematics and Computer Science at Saint Mary's University in Halifax, Nova Scotia, Canada.
+I am an Associate Professor at Saint Mary's University in Halifax, Nova Scotia, Canada.
+I am currently Chair of the Department of Mathematics and Computing Science.
 My primary research interest is algebraic combinatorics, particularly enumerative problems underlying questions in geometry and representation theory.

 |name.surname at smu.ca|

 Dept. of Mathematics & Computing Science

 Saint Mary's University

 Send me an e-mail if you wish to set up an appointment to see me outside of office hours, or drop by the office and see if I'm available.

 I am currently (Winter 2020) teaching Math 4427: Combinatorial Methods in Graph Theory.